NACLab/ngc-learn/docs/tutorials/neurocog/index.rst

 assignment (as well as design one's own custom instantiations of their mathematical formulations and ideas).
-In this set of tutorials, we will go through the central basics of using ngc-learn's in-built biophysical components, also called "cells", to craft and simulate adaptive neural systems.
+In this set of tutorials, we will go through the central basics of using ngc-learn's in-built biophysical components, also called "cells" and "synapses", to craft and simulate adaptive neural systems.

-Usefully, ngc-learn starts with a central partitioning of cells -- those that are graded, real-valued (`ngclearn.components.neurons.graded`) and those that spike (`ngclearn.components.neurons.spiking`).
-With the in-built, standard cells in these two core partitions, you can readily construct a vast plethora of models, recovering many classical models previously proposed in research in computational neuroscience and brain-inspired computing (many of these models are available for external download in the Model Museum, i.e., `model_museum`).
+Usefully, ngc-learn starts with a collection of cells -- those that are partitioned into those that are graded / real-valued (`ngclearn.components.neurons.graded`) and those that spike (`ngclearn.components.neurons.spiking`).
+In addition, ngc-learn supports another collection called synapses -- generally, those that are learned with Hebbian schemes (`ngclearn.components.synapses.hebbian`) such as spike-timing-dependent plasticity and multi-factor rules.
+With the in-built, standard cells and synapses in these two core collections, you can readily construct a wide variety of models, recovering many classical ones previously proposed in research in computational neuroscience and brain-inspired computing (many of these models are available for external download in the `Model Museum <https://github.com/NACLab/ngc-museum>`_.

 While the reader is free to jump into any one self-contained tutorial in any order based on their needs, we organize, within each topic, the lessons starting